 Roadside Assistance coverage is for the vehicle operator, regardless of ownership.
 A person driving this vehicle without the consent of the owner is not eligible for coverage.

 The following services are provided in the U.S. during the Bumper-to-Bumper warranty period and, in Canada, during the Base Warranty coverage period of the New Vehicle Limited Warranty, up to a maximum coverage of \$100.

-- Fuel Delivery: Delivery of enough fuel for the customer to get to the nearest service station (about \$5 in the U.S. and 10 litres in Canada).
+- Fuel Delivery: Delivery of enough fuel for the customer to get to the nearest service station (approximately \$5 in the U.S. and 10 litres in Canada).
 Service to provide diesel may be restricted.
 For safety reasons, propane and other alternative fuels will not be provided through this service. - Lock-out Service: To ensure security, the driver must present the vehicle registration and personal ID before lock-out service is provided.
 Lock-out service will be covered at no charge if you are unable to gain entry into your vehicle.
 If your vehicle will not start, Roadside Assistance will arrange to have your vehicle towed to the nearest authorized dealership.
 In the U.S., replacement keys made at the customer's expense will be covered within 10 miles (16 km).

 - Emergency Tow From a Public Roadway or Highway: Tow to the nearest dealership for warranty service or in the event of a vehicle-disabling accident.
-Winch-out assistance when the vehicle is mired in sand, mud, or snow. - Flat Tire Change: If your vehicle has a spare tire, installation of the tire in good condition will be covered at no charge.
-The customer is responsible for the repair or replacement of the tire if not covered by a warrantable failure. - Jump Start: No-start occurrences which require a battery jump start will be covered at no charge.
+Winch-out assistance when the vehicle is mired in sand, mud, or snow. - Flat Tire Change: Installation of your spare tire in good condition will be covered at no charge.
+The customer is responsible for the repair or replacement of the tire if not covered by a warrantable failure. - Jump Start: No-start occurrences which require a battery jump start will be covered at no charge. - Dealer Locator Service: Information on the dealer nearest your location. - Trip Routing: Your Roadside Assistance Representative can provide you with specific information regarding this feature. - Trip Interruption Expense Benefits: Your Roadside Assistance Representative can provide you with specific information regarding this feature.